sonamd6807456/ICT105-DRUK-MVP/docs/weekly-logbook.md

 ## Problems Found

-- Some users found the **Search and Filter** feature on the **Events** page difficult to understand because the filter options and category labels were not immediately clear.
+- Some users experienced difficulties with the **Search and Filter** feature because category labels and filtering options were not clear enough.
+- Users suggested adding more advanced filtering options, such as event category, organizer, and date, to improve event discovery.
+- Some participants recommended improving the **Event Registration Form** by using clearer field labels and instructions.
-- A few users suggested improving the layout of the **Student Dashboard** so important event information is easier to locate.
+- A few users suggested improving the organization and layout of the **Student Dashboard** to make important information easier to find.
-- Administrators recommended simplifying navigation within the **Admin Manage Events** page to make event management more efficient.
+- Student club organizers and administrators suggested simplifying the **Event Management** process, especially event category selection and dashboard navigation.
-- Since the prototype is a front-end MVP, all event information is currently simulated using sample data and browser LocalStorage instead of a live database.
+- Since the MVP is a front-end prototype, event data is currently simulated using sample data and browser LocalStorage instead of a live database.

 ---

 ## Next Actions

 - Improve the **Search and Filter** feature on the Events page.
-- Add clearer event category labels.
+- Add clearer event category labels and additional filtering options.
-- Improve the layout of the **Student Dashboard**.
+- Improve the Event Registration Form layout and instructions.
+- Enhance the **Student Dashboard** layout and information organization.
-- Simplify navigation within the **Admin Manage Events** page.
+- Simplify navigation and event category selection in the Admin/Event Management pages.
 - Improve consistency across all prototype pages.
-- Conduct another round of usability testing after implementing the improvements.
+- Conduct another round of usability testing after implementing improvements.
-- Update the prototype, documentation, and GitHub repository based on the validation results.
+- Update the prototype, documentation, and GitHub repository based on validation feedback.